yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 {: .details}

 When the KMD is calculated for all peaks in the mass spectrum, there will be a clear separation of more intense analyte peaks and low-intense noise peaks.
-To isolate the noise region, we can use the KMD limits of chemically feasible molecular formulas in conjunction with the calculation of the slope of a KMD plot using a linear equation $$y = 0,1132x + b$$, where *y* is the KMD value, *0,1132* was an empirically derived integer, *x* the measured ion mass and *b* an y-intercept.
+To isolate the noise region, we can use the KMD limits of chemically feasible molecular formulas in conjunction with the calculation of the slope of a KMD plot using a linear equation $$y = 0.1132x + b$$, where *y* is the KMD value, *0,1132* was an empirically derived integer, *x* the measured ion mass and *b* an y-intercept.
 To provide a more accurate assessment, two lines with different y-intercepts are selected (we will set this lower and upper y-limit below).
 Once the noise region is isolated, a noise level will be estimated as the average intensity of peaks within that region.

 ![KMD plot](images/KMDplot_explained.png)

 When running the function, we can stick with the default values: the upper limit for the y-intercept is set to 0.2, so that it does not interact with any potentially double-charged peaks, the lower limit of the y-intercept value is set to 0.05 to ensure no analyte peaks are incorporated into the noise estimation.
-Both upper and lower x intercept limits are optional and will be set to minimum and maximum mass in the data if not specified.
+Both upper and lower x-intercept limits are optional and will be set to minimum and maximum mass in the data if not specified.

 > <hands-on-title> Noise assessment using KMDNoise </hands-on-title>
 >